spywhere/node-url-shortener/README.md

 ## Remarks
 For simplicity purpose, the following points are assumed...

 - A frontend (`client`) are provided solely for API ease of use, only a basic implementation, no framework are being used.
 - An API server (`server`) are implemented in a publicly accessible manner, refers to the security guidelines provided below, under `Documentation` section.
+- Some part of the system are implemented with security in mind, however, a total security of the system are not guarantee in this project

 ## Setup

 ### Recommended
 The easiest and fastest way to get the applications up and running is by using Docker.
 Make sure Docker and Docker Compose has been installed on your computer, then run the following command...

 ```
 $ docker-compose up